soyfeo123/RobloxRewindClient/README.md

 No I will not make a mobile version

 # How to install
-Download the latest package and extract the zip file, and execute RobloxRewindClient.exe either from the file explorer or command prompt
+Download the latest release and extract the zip file, and execute RobloxRewindClient.exe either from the file explorer or command prompt

 # How to compile
 Compile it like literally any other .NET app